 Such as, charging customers more than what they ate.
 Or in other cases.
 Mistakenly charge on stuff that’s supposed to be free.

 A nice break between the seafood feast is tasting other Indonesian food.
 For this, Warung Jawa will provide the experience needed.
-Do not be discouraged with the shabby looking place.
+Do not be discouraged by the shabby looking place.
 Behind the counter is Mrs. Wulan who will serve with the warmth of a mother.

 Such warmth visitors would feel as if in a dining room of an Indonesian household.
 Instead of in a warung.
 As for the food, Warung Jawa has a huge list of dishes on their menu.
 There is a dozen type for noodles alone.
 Chicken to seafood, fried or boiled, plenty of variation available.